beberlei/assert/README.md

 ### Assert::that() Chaining

 Using the static API on values is very verbose when checking values against multiple assertions.
-Starting with 2.0 of Assert there is a much nicer fluent API for assertions, starting with ``Assert::that($value)`` and then receiving the assertions you want to call on the fluent interface.
+Starting with 2.6.7 of Assert the `Assert` class provides a much nicer fluent API for assertions, starting with `Assert::that($value)` and then receiving the assertions you want to call on the fluent interface.
 You only have to specify the `$value` once.

 ```php